After losing a loved one, you have to probate their will within the Texas probate timeline.

 • Making distributions from the estate.

-The probate process can take anywhere from a couple of months to several years.
+The probate process can take anywhere from a couple of months to several years, the average being between 3-6 months.
 Many different factors impact the time it takes to probate a will, such as the type of assets in the estate, tax implications, and whether any heirs or creditors file claims against the estate.

 Even if the executor timely files the will, there are formalities and required notifications that you cannot expedite.
 For example, Texas has a waiting period before the court will schedule a hearing.
 You also have to give creditors up to six months to bring a claim for an unpaid debt.